redbadger/crux/docs/src/guide/migrate-per-operation-types.md

    for `Clock`, and list the operations you use in your `Effect` enum.
 3. **Your `Effect` enum** — one variant per operation, which renames the generated `is_` / `into_` / `expect_*` test helpers.
-4. **Regenerate your shells** and either adopt the generated `EffectHandler`, or widen the match you already have.
+4. **Regenerate your shells** and let the generated `Core` drive the loop, or adopt just the generated `EffectHandler`, or widen the match you already have.
 5. **Check the [traps](#traps-worth-knowing-about)** — cleared timers, Swift
    actor isolation, and `Set` name collisions.